ValveSoftware/Proton/docs/THREAD_PRIORITY.md

 individual threads to raise their priority, so some system configuration is likely required.

-It can be configured as a priviledged user by editing the `/etc/security/limits.conf` file, or using the `/etc/security/limits.d/` conf directory, and adding the following line at the end:
+It can be configured as a privileged user by editing the `/etc/security/limits.conf` file, or using the `/etc/security/limits.d/` conf directory, and adding the following line at the end: